slip-slap/slip-slap.github.io/_posts/2019-06-02-math-structure-lattice-theory-order.md

 2. Ordered set: a nonempty set equipped with such a relation is called an ordered set or an order(or a partially ordered set or a poset)
+- Here, the word partially means that one element is not comparable with all the other elements, but just a part of them.
+- So the opposite word is total.

 3. An order $ (A ; \varrho) $ consists of a nonempty set A and a binary relation